 Tools for staying healthy

 Technology can improve your life if you use it positively and productively.
 In this case, you need to use it to stay healthy and build positive habits.
-One thing that can strain your wellbeing is exposing your eyes to the harmful blue light of screens for prolonged periods.
+One thing that can strain your well-being is exposing your eyes to the harmful blue light of screens for prolonged periods.
 A poorly configured screen can put extra strain on your eyes.
-Adjust your desktop light to your preferences to improve your overall wellbeing. –
+Adjust your desktop light to your preferences to improve your overall well-being. –

 - ClickMonitorDDC is a powerful tool that can adjust your computer’s settings.
 You can change the saturation, vibrance, contrast, brightness, and audio features.

-- f.lux is a tool similar to the Night Light feature you can find on Windows 10 that adjusts the brightness and color of the screen according to the time of the day and light condition in the environment where you use it.
+- f.lux is a tool similar to the Night Light feature you can find on Windows 10 that adjusts the brightness and color of the screen according to the time of the day and light conditions in the environment where you use it.
 To protect your eyes even further, you should also wear a pair of blue light computer glasses that reduce the blue light and prevent eye strain.

 Other tools that can help you build positive habits are:

 - Calm is an app that improves your physical and mental health because it introduces you to a meditation routine.
 You can install the app on your smartphone and access a collection of meditation and breathing exercises.
 During breaks, you can use the app to engage in a guided meditation that reduces stress levels and improves focus.

 - Gratitude Journal is a tool that allows you to track the things that make you happy in life.
 Something your overwhelming schedule can make you forget all the things you should be thankful for.
 With Gratitude Journal, you can remind yourself why you should smile daily.
 The app asks you to list three reasons why you feel grateful daily.

 You may like: Experiencing Employee Productivity Issues?
 Here Are Some Common Causes for This Problem.